 Sally Mackenzie is a Trustee.
 She has been involved with Fusion for over 10 years and has seen it grow from a summer project run by the County Council to become a registered charity.
 One of her favourite times at Fusion is the annual trip we provide to Hunstanton with three coaches full of young people and staff.

-Rebecca Britton is the Head of Communities and Partnerships for Urban & Civic, working on the regeneration of a former airfield at Huntingdon to create Alconbury Weald: a development of 5000 homes and an Enterprise Zone creating over 8000 jobs.
+Natalie Leigh-Brown is Community Development Lead for Urban & Civic, working on the regeneration of the former airfield at Huntingdon to create Alconbury Weald: a development of 5000 homes and an Enterprise Zone creating over 8000 jobs.

-She has been involved in supporting Fusion since 2011, with Urban & Civic providing funding as part of their commitment to the wider area and improving the opportunities of local young people.
-Rebecca has a background in marketing, media handling, stakeholder engagement and corporate development within many different projects, including Regional and National Government.
-Rebecca leads the engagement of local business partners and communities in the development of Alconbury Weald.
-She heads up the ambitions jobs and skills agenda for the development and is able to bring these personal skills to the Fusion Board alongside the full corporate support and expertise of Urban & Civic; their wider contractors and their consultant team.
+She has been involved in supporting Fusion since 2022, with Urban & Civic providing funding as part of their commitment to the wider area and improving the opportunities of local young people.
+She heads up the Community Development for Alconbury Weald and is able to bring these personal skills to the Fusion Board alongside the full corporate support and expertise of Urban & Civic; their wider contractors and their consultant team.